zhaohappy/cheap/README_en.md

 cheap can only be use in typescript.

 currently, cheap can only be compile and pack with webpack.
-If you use cheap, the relevant modules use cheap need to be compile with webpack.
+The relevant modules which use cheap need to be compile with our webpack plugin.
 We recommended for you use webpack 5, lower versions may have problems with compilation.

 cheap depends on the [common](https://github.com/zhaohappy/common) project.
 We recommended for you put both cheap and common as submodules in the same directory under the project.